|Everyone in this city is linked together in one way or another. Big City. Small town.|

 Talk to everyone.

 All you need to do is talk to people – that’s it.
 No sales pitch is necessary.
 Even if the person you’re speaking with isn’t a potential customer, they may know someone who is.
 (New York is a big city, but a small town.)
-By chatting with others during random moments out around the city, I’ve made some fantastic contacts including business clients and music producers looking to collaborate.
+Chat with others during random moments around the city, and you’ll make some fantastic contacts, both business and personal.

 Build your social media presence.